Frequently asked questions

 - date and time it occurred

 - date and time you reported it

 - the location (address) of the incident

 Many people ask for crime statistics on apartments to help them decide where to live.
 Statistics can be deceiving.
 What do they compare to?
 How do they compare to other areas, other cities, or prior years?
 Is crime going up or down?
 Has the property sold?
 Is there new management?
 Has it been recently renovated?
 Statistics do not answer these questions.

-You may also want to check out crime maps in your neighborhood by going to KentCrimeReports.com
+Check crime maps in your neighborhood at KentCrimeReports.com